harwarl/PassengerCounter/README.md

 # PassengerCounter

-Helps keep track of passenger in a train.
+Helps keep track of passengers in a train.